 Clarify and streamline the selection process before you begin.

 Your top goal is likely to move quickly.
 Of course, you also need to be smart and get buy-in from the right people.
 But you’ve got a gap right now, and taking more than two weeks to interview prospective candidates will significantly diminish your chances for success.
-The search for an interim exec is not usually a moment for consensus—it is a moment for ruthless prioritization around the most critical needs.
+The search for an interim executive is not usually a moment for consensus—it is a moment for ruthless prioritization around the most critical needs.

 - DON’T: Allow all stakeholders to weigh in with nuance over the course of the interview process.
 This frequently adds little value and can significantly clutter the process.